dask/dask/dask/distributed/docs.md

 Client-Scheduler, Scheduler-Worker and Worker-Worker interactions can be complex and deserve prose documentation.
-Because this code lives in three separate files we consolidate documentation here.
-We organize this by communication behavior.
+Because this code lives in three separate files we consolidate some documentation here.

 Protocol
 --------